csisztaiarnold/csdb_stylish/README.md

 - Quotes which are quoted by clicking on the "quote" button in the forum couldn't be styled (only the hr under them)
 - On the latest forum posts page, there is an nbsp entity before the poster's handle which cant be removed, so the text couldn't be aligned vertically to the top
 - Image inputs can't be replaced
+- Works fine only when logged in (some selectors won't point to the same elements in logged out status)

 ## Todo
 - Form styling
 - Userpage
 - Advanced search
-- Works only when logged in
+- Test in Firefox and IE
-- Needs more commenting